 Hyperpigmentation can often result from inflammation caused by acne.
 (If it weren’t enough to deal with acne alone.)
 Luckily, there are products that treat hyperpigmentation and acne at the same time.

-Melasma, hyperpigmentation usually occurring on the stomach and face, often appears during pregnancy due to hormonal changes.
+Melasma is another pigmentation disorder.
+It presents as blotchy patches of darkened skin that usually occur on the cheeks, nose, forehead, and chin, as well as other areas of the body that gets sun exposure.
+It often appears during pregnancy due to hormonal changes.
 Melasma can also be caused by oral contraceptive use.

 How to Prevent Hyperpigmentation